Virgil E. Bottom

-Virgil Eldon Bottom (6 January 1911 – 30 October 2003) American experimental physicist whose work contributed to the development of quartz crystal production in the United States during World War II and up to the end of the Cold War.
+Virgil Eldon Bottom (6 January 1911 – 30 October 2003) was an American experimental physicist whose work contributed to the development of quartz crystal production in the United States during World War II and up to the end of the Cold War.
 Bottom was also recognized for his teaching ability and humanitarian work.

 Early life and education

 Born in Butler County, Kansas, Virgil grew to have a fondness for mathematics and mathematical science.
 In 1931, he received his AB degree in mathematics from Friends University where he is listed as a distinguished alumnus.
 He then moved to the University of Michigan where in 1938 he would receive an MS. After the interruption of World War II to his education plans, Bottom received his PhD in physics from Purdue University.

 Military service

 During World War II, Bottom was assigned to the Signal Corps Engineering Laboratory where he spent most of his time repairing radios.
 He was recognized for his efforts by being awarded the Certificate of Service by the Signal Corps Engineering Laboratory.
 It was during his military service that Bottom gained experience in quartz crystals which set the path for his physics career.